A path planning and path-following control framework for a general 2-trailer with a car-like tractor: Lattice-based path planner

 To guarantee that the motion primitives in $\pazocal{P}$ move the vehicle between two discrete states in the state lattice, they are constructed by selecting initial states $z^i_{s}\in \mathbb Z_d$ and final states $z^i_{f}\in \mathbb Z_d$ that lie on the grid.
 A motion primitive in forward motion from $z^i_{s}= ^T$ to $z^i_{f}= ^T$ is computed by solving the following OCP:

 Note the similarity of OCP in~\eqref{j1:OCP_mp_gen} with the optimal path planning problem~\eqref{j1:eq:MotionPlanningOCP}.
-Here, the obstacle imposted constraints are neglected and the vehicle is constrained to only move forwards at constant speed $v=1$.
+Here, the obstacle imposed constraints are neglected and the vehicle is constrained to only move forwards.
 The established results in Lemma~\ref{j1:L1} and Theorem~\ref{j1:T-optimal-symmetry} are exploited to generate the motion primitives for backward motion.
 Here, each OCP is solved from the final state $z_f^i$ to the initial state $z_s^i$ in forward motion and the symmetry result in Lemma~\ref{j1:L1} is applied to recover the backward motion segment.
-This technique is used to avoid the structural unstable joint angle dynamics in backward motion that can cause numerical problems for the OCP solver.
-Furthermore, Theorem~\ref{j1:T-optimal-symmetry} guarantees that the optimal solution $(z^i(s), u^i_p(s))$, $s\in [0, s^i_f]$ and the optimal objective functional value $J(m_i)$ remain unaffected.
+Theorem~\ref{j1:T-optimal-symmetry} guarantees that the optimal solution $(z^i(s), u^i_p(s))$, $s\in [0, s^i_f]$ and the optimal objective functional value $J_p(m_i)$ remain unaffected.
+This technique is used to avoid the structurally unstable joint-angle kinematics in backward motion that can cause numerical problems for the OCP solver.

 In this work, the OCP in~\eqref{j1:OCP_mp_gen} is solved by deploying the state-of-the-art numerical optimal control solver CasADi~\cite{casadi}, combined with the primal-dual interior-point solver IPOPT~\cite{ipopt}.
 Each generated motion primitive is represented as a distance sampled path in all vehicle states and control signals.
 Finally, since the system is orientation-invariant, rotational symmetries of the system are exploited\footnote{Essentially, it is only necessary to solve the OCPs from the initial orientations $\theta_{3,s}=0,\text{ }\arctan(1/2) \text{ and } \pi/4$.
 The motion primitives from the remaining initial orientations $\theta_{3,s}\in\Theta$ can be generated by mirroring the solutions.} to reduce the number of OCPs that need to be solved during the motion primitive generation~\cite{pivtoraiko2009differentially,CirilloIROS2014}.